top of page

 WHAT'S SO GOOD ABOUT CARGO BIKES?

-During the coronavirus pandemic, many cargo bike and eCargo bike schemes have illustrated their value and societal benefits, supporting people and organisations in need.
+During the pandemic and since, many cargo bike and eCargo bike schemes have illustrated their value and societal benefits, supporting people and organisations in need.
 Cargo bikes are:

 Cargo-Bike-Hero-1200.png